JamesJJ/s3-new-file-email-lambda/README.md

    - `S3Bucket` The name of the S3 bucket that will invoke this lambda function
  3. When the stack has finished deploying, it will show the `LambdaARN` in the outputs.
 Please [set the S3 bucket to send](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html) `s3:ObjectCreated:Put` events to this Lambda ARN.

+## Notes

+ - Please consider carefully how much email could be generated if you bulk create files in S3.
+Use prefix and suffix filters when you configure S3 events triggering this function.
+Be aware that although SES has limits in-place to help ensure the sending reputation of both your domains and SES itself, you should avoid generating an unnecessary large volume of mail.